Post Office Research Station: World War II

-Members of Flowrers' team included Sydney Broadhurst, William W. Chandler, Harry Fensom; and Allen Coombs (who took over for the Mark II version of Colossus).
+Members of Flowers' team included Sydney Broadhurst, William W. Chandler, Harry Fensom; and Allen Coombs (who took over for the Mark II version of Colossus).

 Paddock, a World War II concrete two-level underground bunker, was built in secret in 1939 as an alternative Cabinet War Room underneath a corner of the Dollis Hill site.
-Its surface building was demolished after the war.
+Its surface building was demolished at some point, later in the post war period.

 Research

 The first transatlantic radio telephone service (in the 1940s).

 In 1957 ERNIE (Electronic Random Number Indicator Equipment) was built for the government's Premium Bond lottery, by Sidney Broadhurst's team.

 In 1971 Samuel Fedida conceived Viewdata and the Prestel service was launched in 1979.